Eeelis/gyrum_2/README.md

 # gyrum_2
-Gyrum is an experimental, gamified sequencer, inspired by Wintergatan's Marble Machine.
+Gyrum is an experimental, gamified, non-linear sequencer, inspired by Wintergatan's Marble Machine.
 In Gyrum, sequences of music can be created by manipulating the movement of simulated marbles, allowing for the creation of visually striking non-linear music.

 Check out [this video](https://youtu.be/dUJVmCDEyIA) showcasing the program!